 Fortunately, the Old Town has still maintained its charm, and the winding, cobblestone streets take visitors through underpasses and archways, alongside baroque churches, the town hall, shops, cafes and homes.

-The waterfront affords a glimpse of a piece of history that Passau is not proud of: its links to Adolf Hitler.
+The waterfront affords a glimpse of a piece of history that Passau isn’t proud of: its links to Adolf Hitler.
 The Nazi-leader lived in a red-roofed home near the brewery when he was a toddler, which also marks the spot where history could have been changed forever.

-…maybe it was the shopping that made me so enamoured with Passau.
-Ludwig Street in the Old Town was a highlight, full of adorable little boutiques selling beautiful home decorations, clothing, and knickknacks like candles and homemade jam.
+…to Ludwig Street in the Old Town which is full of adorable little boutiques selling beautiful home decorations, clothing, and knickknacks like candles and homemade jam.

-Oh, and let’s not forget about the infamous half metre bratwurst.
+Oh, and let’s not forget about the famous half-metre bratwurst.
 Yes, that’s really a thing, and good lord is it ever delicious.